 Overwatering is one of the most common problems that houseplants face.
 When a plant is overwatered, the roots can’t get the oxygen they need to survive.

-Also, the waterlogged roots cannot absorb nutrients from the soil, which causes yellow leaves that eventually fall off.
+Also, the waterlogged roots cannot absorb nutrients from the soil, which causes yellow leaves to fall off eventually.

 If you think your ZZ plant is being overwatered, check the soil.
-If it feels soggy or wet, you probably give your plant too much water.
+If it feels soggy or wet, you probably gave it too much water.

 Let the soil dry out completely before watering your plant again.
 You can also move your plant to a pot with better drainage.